 Substantial energy savings were achieved through chiller plant optimization.
 North Kansas City Hospital was built over several decades, so there’s a mix of new with old.
 Pumps in distribution systems were added just to be safe.
 Chillers were installed without really knowing how the future would unfold, leaving the hospital with an operating nightmare.
 Through extensive field testing and computer modeling we optimized the chiller plants serving the hospital, providing over $120,000 in measured energy savings.

-sys-tek designed and built customized data loggers that we launched throughout the main hospital, and found solutions to provide customized trends for CO2 levels and building pressurization.
-The trend data showed there was a large amount of hours where the hospital CO2 levels were essentially equal to outside.
+Sys-Tek designed and built customized data loggers that we launched throughout the main hospital, and found solutions to provide customized trends for CO2 levels and building pressurization.
+The trend data showed there was a large number of hours where the hospital CO2 levels were essentially equal to outside.
 Also, building pressurization would go out of control, and we could track the root cause back to the air handling unit control sequences.
-With this data, control systems and sequences were optimize to improved pressurization in the building by looking at building pressure and CO2 levels.
-From the customized data loggers we developed a program to install CO2 sensors and recalibrate and optimize the operating sequence of over 60 air handling systems.
+With this data, control systems and sequences were optimized to improved pressurization in the building by looking at building pressure and CO2 levels.
+From the customized data loggers, we developed a program to install CO2 sensors and recalibrate and optimize the operating sequence of over 60 air handling systems.
 By doing this, there was a measured savings of over $300,000 in energy cost.

-Computer modeling of the chiller plant and distribution system along with field data showed us we could optimize pumps through modifying impellers and replacement of motors.
-However, we also found unusual wear on pump seals, and through a cost benefit analysis, we proved that pump replacement would provide the most value for the capital dollars being spent.
+Computer modeling of the chiller plant and distribution system, along with field data, showed us we could optimize pumps through modifying impellers and replacement of motors.
+However, we also found unusual wear on pump seals, and through a cost benefit analysis, we proved that pump replacement would provide the most value for the capital dollars spent.
 In all, 11 of the 13 pumps serving the chiller plant were replaced and a tertiary pump was added to increase pumping capacity.
-Using our field measured baseline and adding key flow meters, differential pressure sensors and temperature measurement we optimized control sequences to maximize the energy savings of the chiller plant based on actual real load, condenser water temperature and time of day.
+Using our field measured baseline and adding key flow meters, differential pressure sensors and temperature measurement, we optimized control sequences to maximize the energy savings of the chiller plant based on actual real load, condenser water temperature and time of day.
 Time of day played a role as we knew how the chiller plant loaded and unloaded on any typical day.

 To maximize the secondary pump savings, we changed the control sequence to optimize the temperature drop in the secondary loop.
 In any primary/secondary system, this is a key factor in optimizing energy use and control.
 We changed the design from operating off differential pressure to operating from a flow meter installed in the longest pressure drop run.
 By doing this we continually acquired a larger than 10F temperature difference in the secondary loop.
-The energy savings for secondary pumping was substantial and the operating benefit from no longer over pumping the systems had a trickledown effect through the entire system all the way to the utility meter.
-As energy upgrades were completed, sys-tek provided field measurement and monitoring to validate the energy savings.
+The energy savings for secondary pumping was substantial and the operating benefit from no longer over pumping the systems had a trickle-down effect through the entire system all the way to the utility meter.
+As energy upgrades were completed, Sys-Tek provided field measurement and monitoring to validate the energy savings.